 Sample size can be a challenge for FMCG market research in multiple ways.
 First, the companies may have limited access to respondents, so they may need more time to collect the data required to assess the market.

 Secondly, there might be resource constraints for the company.
-Collecting research data with a larger sample size can be costly, time-consuming, and resource intensive.
+Collecting research data with a larger sample size can be costly, time-consuming, and resource-intensive.
 Establishing a large sample size may not be affordable for everyone; thus, companies with limited resources will fail to gather enough information.

 Third, analyzing and interpreting larger datasets can be time-consuming and challenging.
 Therefore, sometimes FMCG companies require more expertise and resources to analyze massive datasets.
 Without adequate resources, drawing meaningful insights from the research findings is difficult.

-Data Quality
+Data quality.

 Data quality measures how accurate, reliable, and promising the collected datasets are.
 Incomplete datasets with reduced accuracy may result in false positives, leading to poor decision-making and negative impacts on the business.

 Data quality depends on various factors, including market size, time, and research resources.
-Complete and correct data is a valuable asset for the FMCG market research firm, where experts can perform different analyses and derive meaningful information from the collected information.
+Complete and correct data is a valuable asset for the FMCG market research firm, where experts can perform different analyses and derive meaningful information from the collected data.

 To ensure high-quality data in market research, companies must carefully select their market research firms and thoroughly review their methodologies and data collection processes.